INTERNSHIPS ARE FULL FOR SUMMER 2022

 Interns for this program will provide support to State History’s administrative staff in a wide variety of tasks and special projects.
 Examples include assisting with meetings and special events, including the annual history conference.
 Interns will also assist in gathering historical information and photographs to enhance communicating State History’s programs.

-Interns for this program will help gather data from cemeteries through approved sources.
+Interns for this program will help gather data from cemeteries through approved sources and conduct genealogy research.

 Library & Collections